anthonysim/google-gapi-signin/README.md

 ## Description

 Practice Google sign-in authentication.
-The whole purpose of this is just to get a better understanding of how to do everything stated in https://developers.google.com/identity/sign-in/web/reference.
+The whole purpose of this was to get a better understanding of how to do everything stated in https://developers.google.com/identity/sign-in/web/reference, basically having Google handle the authentication and sign in.
+Redux was used for state management, redux was unecessary nevertheless I wanted practice.

 ## Usage
 ```